Connect with us

 Water-bound macadam roads are considered high quality due to the compacted material.

 This method of road construction produces a roadway that is strong enough to support heavy vehicles.
-It is also cheaper compared to bituminous road construction technique.
+It is also cheaper compared to the bituminous road construction technique.

 4. Murram road construction